Perspectives from NCATS Intramural Research Fellows

 Vukasin Jovanovic, Ph.D., is a senior postdoctoral fellow in DPI’s Stem Cell Translation Laboratory, with a focus on developing human induced pluripotent stem cells (iPSC) for clinical applications.
 His NCATS research led to a new method that turns iPSCs faster and more efficiently into astrocytes faster and more efficiently.
 Astrocytes are a key brain cell type implicated in such diseases as autism, epilepsy and Alzheimer’s disease.
 In this video, Vukasin explains how NCATS’ translational science training, cutting-edge technology and team-based approach are advancing his career goals and accelerating his mission to find solutions for unmet medical needs.
 Learn more about postdoctoral training in NCATS research groups.

-Posted November 23, 2021
+Posted November 23, 2021 (video length: 4:38)

-Stories from NCATS Fellows
+Stories From NCATS Fellows

 Profiles of Translational Science Interagency Fellows